 About the Speech and Language Therapy service

-75 per cent of the services we provide are delivered within the outpatient setting.
-90 per cent of our appointments are focused around the assessment of a child.
+70 per cent of the services we provide are delivered within the outpatient setting.
+90 per cent of our appointments are focused on the assessment of a child.
 Specialist SLT assessment is provided in order to determine the nature of the child’s communication and/or feeding difficulty, the likely prognosis, and the most appropriate management of their condition.
-We work closely with the child’s local team to ensure that our assessment findings are communicated clearly and have value to the child’s on-going care.
-In the majority of cases, it is appropriate to refer a child back to the local provider service with recommendations for treatment.
+We work closely with the child’s local team to ensure that our assessment findings are communicated clearly and have value to the child’s ongoing care.
+In the majority of cases, it is appropriate to refer a child back to the local service with recommendations for treatment.

 Clinical outcome measures